linan-deng/linan-deng.github.io/_pages/about.md

 [[Paper](https://ieeexplore.ieee.org/abstract/document/9750893/)]

-- Muscular antagonism caused by muscle fibers and muscle layers is vital for the hydrostatic skeleton of soft creatures.
-This article introduces a crossed-fiber arrangement and a hybrid material structure to a hydrostaticskeleton-inspired soft manipulator that mimics the bending motion of worms.
-Deformation tests on radial expansion, torsion, and bending motion verify that the proposed design is controllable under large deformations to the manipulator.
-To achieve accurate control, this article proposes a sparse-Bayesian-learning-based piecewise constant curvature kinematic model and designs a feedback controller based on the kinematic model.
-The proposed controller demonstrates superior accuracy and reduces vibration compared with the linear least-squares-based controller and the neural-network-based controller in tracking desired movements during experiments.
+- Inspired by muscular antagonism in soft-bodied animals, this work presents a hydrostatic-skeleton-inspired soft manipulator with crossed-fiber reinforcement and a hybrid material structure for worm-like bending.
+Experiments validate its controllable radial expansion, torsion, and bending under large deformations.
+A sparse-Bayesian-learning-based piecewise constant curvature model and feedback controller further enable accurate motion tracking with reduced vibration, outperforming least-squares and neural-network-based controllers.
 </div>
 </div>